PowerDigitalMedia/ffmpeg-create-thumbnail/README.md

 ### `( FUNCTION: Create_Image )`

-- creates and image to a temporary location
+- creates an image to a temporary location

 <br/>

 ### `( FUNCTION: Image_To_S3 )`

-- move image from temp location to S3 bucket
+- moves image from temporary location to S3 bucket

-<br/># ffmpeg-create-thumbnail